A Study of Time-varying Cost Parameter Estimation Methods in Automated Transportation Systems based on Mobile Robots: Prototype Platform

 \subsection{Model}

-The transportation floor can be described in a topological view of the plant, which is a graph with nodes and arcs tagged with costs (time, energy), as in Figure~\ref{topology}.
-Here, in Figure~\ref{topology}, $n_1$ to $n_6$ denote the nodes and symbols like $a_{12}$ denotes the arc names connecting $n_1$ and $n_2$.
-A path in the shop floor will always comprise of one or several arcs.

-In Figure~\ref{netlogosample}, a shop floor which is simulated in a simulation software has been described.
-This shop floor is designed as a graph as described in Figure~\ref{topology}.
-As denoted in Figure~\ref{netlogosample}, the nodes like $n_3$ denotes a valid port and $n_5$ denotes a bifurcation point where three possible arcs can be taken.
+In Figure~\ref{netlogosample}, a simulation of the shop floor has been described.
+This shop floor is designed as a graph.
+As denoted in Figure~\ref{netlogosample}, a valid port like $n_3$ is denoted by a node and $n_5$ denotes a bifurcation point where three possible arcs can be taken.
 The connecting lines ($a_{53}$) between the two nodes $n_5$ and $n_3$ is an arc.